ndlsd/Aircraft-Aerodynamics/README.md

 [EN]
-This project explores basic aerodynmic forces acting on an aircraft using MATLAB.
+This project explores basic aerodynamic forces acting on an aircraft using MATLAB.

 In straight-and-level, four main forces act on an aircraft : Thrust, Weight, Drag and Lift.
 They are defined as follows :